- Fee assured

 - Electrophysiology simple cardiac ablation

 Dr Jarman studied medicine at Cambridge University (MBBS, MA), St Mary’s Hospital at Imperial College London, and Harvard Medical School, Boston, USA.
 He undertook specialist fellowship training in interventional cardiac electrophysiology and complex pacing at several leading London teaching hospitals.
-He is a Member of the Royal College of Physicians (MRCP) and has certification examinations in both Invasive Cardiac Electrophysiology and Cardiac Pacing & ICDs from the European Heart Rhythm Association.
+He is a Fellow of the Royal College of Physicians (FRCP) and has certification examinations in both Invasive Cardiac Electrophysiology and Cardiac Pacing & ICDs from the European Heart Rhythm Association.

 During his post-graduate doctorate of medicine (MD) at the National Heart & Lung Institute he developed novel techniques for ablation of atrial fibrillation using noncontact mapping.